 Turns out it’s not plain though.
 After a few sips the matcha flavour comes out but is very subtle and honestly pretty lame.
 Defo ordering the white peach next time.
 When I picture any matcha beverage I expect it to be a strong earthy green in both colour and taste.
 A wee bit disappointing.
 However, we’re still on that milk tea buzz!

 $6.80 for our Matcha Milk Tea.
-They do have a club card where you get discounts, but it’s a $15 buy in and I don’t think it’s worth it.
+They do have a club card where you get discounts, but it’s a $15 buy in with a 12% discount on future purchases, so I don’t think it’s worth it.

 If you can get a cool angle that includes the ceiling or pink tree, you’re set.
-If you see something weird or cool happen while sitting out on Broadway and manage to capture that – potentially Instagrammable.
+If you see something weird happen while people-watching on Broadway and manage to capture that – potentially Instagrammable.
 I don’t know.

 This tea shop has just opened yesterday!
 I told you they kept coming.
 Don’t quote me on the name though I’m still very confused and uncertain.
 I tried to check the internet but even Google doesn’t know what I’m talking about.